-Your Company has constituted a Risk Management Committee with four directors and asenior executive of the Company.
+Your Company has constituted a Risk Management Committee with three directors and asenior executive of the Company.
 In terms of Section 134(3)(n) of the Act your directorswish to state that your Company has adhered to the Risk Management Policy.
 The abovepolicy was reviewed during the year.
-For weblink Please refer Annexure 9.
+For weblink please refer Annexure 9.

 24. AUDIT AND INTERNAL CONTROL

-The National Housing Bank conducts inspection of your Company on an annual basis.During the year the NHB conducted regular inspection of your Company in July 2017 for theposition as at March 2016 and March 2017.
+The National Housing Bank conducts inspection of your Company on an annual basis.During the year the NHB conducted regular inspection of your Company in August/ September2018 for the position as at March 31 2018.
 The compliance on the observations weresubmitted within the prescribed time to the NHB which were reviewed by the AuditCommittee and the Board.